hubtty/hubtty/doc/source/configuration.rst

   local git repos so that git may garbage collect them).
 If you would like to change the expiration delay or disable it, uncomment the following line.
-The time interval is specified in the same way as the "age:" term in Gerrit's search syntax.
+The time interval is specified in the same way as the "age:" term in Github's search syntax.
 To disable it altogether, set the value to the empty string.

 **size-column**